jundalisay/superb/content/en/research/sarkar/yogic-treatments/menstruation.md

-+++
+---
+title: "Natural Diet for Abnormal Menstruation"
+date: 2022-01-31
+author: "PR Sarkar"
-title= "Natural Remedies for Abnormal Menstruation" description= "In a healthy woman the menstrual discharge is usually about one-fourth seer.
-If for any reason the quantity is less than normal, it is called hypomenorrhoea" image= "/photos/toilet.jpg" linkb= "/research/sarkar/yogic-treatments/leucorrhoea" linkbtext= "leucorrhoea" linkf= "/research/sarkar/yogic-treatments/obesity" linkftext= "obesity"
+description: "In a healthy woman the menstrual discharge is usually about one-fourth seer.
+If for any reason the quantity is less than normal, it is called hypomenorrhoea"
-+++
+image: "/photos/toilet.jpg"
+icon: "/icons/yoga.jpg"
+---

 ## Symptoms